Harry Reid remembered by friends and foes for reshaping Senate, Supreme Court and Obama presidency

 When confronted by his false allegation years later, an unrepentant Reid defended his attack by saying, “Romney didn’t win, did he?”

-Michael H. Brown contributed to this report.
+Michael H. Brown and John Wagner contributed to this report.